TKeesh/PalmTracking/README.md

 State 2: tracking the detected palm using template matching

+### Requirements

+Python2 with: OpenCV, Numpy

+ **Note:** Can be easily modified for Python3

-### How to use:
+### How to use
 Raise your hand.
 If detected hold for a moment.
 If classified successfully move and control.

-Created by: Tomislav Kis, tkis.cro@gmail.com

-Date: 10 June 2016

 ### ToDo